melaniewalsh/Intro-Cultural-Analytics/JupyterBookOverview.md

 ### Configuration file

-The configuration file [`/book/_config.yml`](https://github.com/melaniewalsh/Intro-Cultural-Analytics/blob/master/book/_config.yml) is where I establish key features of the book, such as its title and logo as well as whether we want to be able to open our Jupyter notebook files in the cloud.
+The configuration file [`/book/_config.yml`](https://github.com/melaniewalsh/Intro-Cultural-Analytics/blob/master/book/_config.yml) is where I establish key features of the book, such as its title, logo, and whether you can open the Jupyter notebook files in the cloud.

 ### Table of Contents file

-The table of contents file `/jupyterbook/_toc.yml` establishes the table of contents structure on the left-hand side of the web page.
-To include a markdown or Jupyter notebook file in the table of contents, you include the flag `- file:` followed by the file path *without* the file extension, as shown below:
+The table of contents file `/book/_toc.yml` establishes the table of contents structure on the left-hand side of the web page.

+To include a Markdown or Jupyter notebook file in the table of contents, you include the flag `- file:` followed by the file path *without* the file extension, as shown below:
 ```
 - file: welcome